greenik03/RBOD/assets/guide.md

 ### This folder is empty by default to allow people to personalize and use the code for their own bots.
 ### However, the bot will not work without these files.
 Create the following files (case-insensitive, with read permissions and included in your .gitignore if they aren't already) and include the appropriate content:

-## token.txt
+## token.secret
 The token for the bot.
-A string of random characters that should be the only line of the text document. \
+A string of random characters that should be the only line in the file. \
 **WARNING: Make sure to never expose your token to anyone else in any way!
 Doing so allows anyone to control the bot with their own code.
 Should something like this happen, reset the token in your Discord Developer Portal!**